Can glove change help reduce the costs and improve the outcomes of caesarean births?

 Extrapolated across the whole of England, glove change could save the NHS more than £45 million over 5 years and substantially reduce the workloads of community midwives.

-Neither the World Health Organization nor NICE – National Institute for Health and Care Excellence presently recommend changing gloves before wound closure.
+Neither the World Health Organization nor the National Institute for Health and Care Excellence presently recommend changing gloves before wound closure.
 But given that caesarean births are more expensive and have worse perinatal outcomes than natural births, shouldn’t this now change?
-Can glove change enable obstetric teams to deliver more value-based care?
+As our study shows, glove change is just one important way that maternity services can deliver more value-based obstetric care.